che-incubator/chectl/README.md

                            Notice: this flag will be ignored with 'auto-update' flag.
 OLM with auto-update mode installs the latest known version.
                            This parameter is used only when the installer is 'olm'.

+  --[no-]suggested-namespace
+      Indicate to deploy Eclipse Che in OLM suggested namespace.
+                           This parameter is used only when the installer is 'olm'.
+                           By default it is enabled and Eclipse will be deployed in namespace "'eclipse-che'"

   --workspace-engine=che-server|dev-workspace
       [default: che-server] Workspace Engine.
 If not set, default is "che-server". "dev-workspace" is experimental.